-Mr Kennedy is a Geologist with an extensive history in the Australian and New Zealand oil and gas industries.
-As Technical Director, Mr Kennedy led the establishment and development of a number of successful companies who were involved in numerous discoveries in Western Australia and New Zealand.
-Mr Kennedy has been a Director of Pancontinental since August 1999, with the Company benefiting from Mr Kennedy's broad knowledge base through ongoing support in achieving the Company's strategic goals.
+Mr Kennedy is a Geologist with a background in African, Australian and New Zealand oil and gas businesses.
+Numerous discoveries in both Western Australia and New Zealand were made by companies established, developed and managed by Mr Kennedy.
+Since August 1999 Mr Kennedy has been a Director of Pancontinental, with the Company benefiting from Mr Kennedy's broad knowledge base through ongoing support in achieving the Company's strategic goals.